sae-br/ascent-assessment/apps/reports/README.md

 - Includes a summary_type to optionally support other summary categories later.
 - Only one entry per (high_peak, low_peak) combo.

-### PeakInsight
+### PeakInsights

-Text block offering a short interpretation of the team’s result for a given peak in a specific score range.
+Bullet points offering a short interpretation of the team’s result for a given peak in a specific score range.

 ### PeakActions